hax0rbana-adam/vaultwarden/MayFirst.md

 # Troubleshooting

-If your scheduled job fails to start, check `journalctl --user red-item-366487` to see the logs with the full error message.
+If your scheduled job fails to start, check `journalctl --user red-item-366487` to see the logs with the full error message (assuming that 366487 is the scheduled job ID shows in the MayFirst control panel).

 ## DatabaseError